 Road XS has been offering GPS vehicle tracking for a number of years.
 Our technology has continued to evolve along with device technology in the background.
-To increase safety, communication and location accuracy for emergency ambulances, we have now fully integrated with What3Words.
+To increase safety, communication and location accuracy, we have now also fully integrated with What3Words.

 Who Are What3Words?

 What3Words and GPS vehicle tracking are a perfect combination.
 They humanise the world map.
 Wherever you are in the world, your position can be attributed to a longitude and latitude.
 For example, do you know where 51.5034° N, 0.1276° W is?
 Well if you have ever been there, then you will be meeting the UK Prime Minister as that’s the location of 10 Downing Street.